petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/developer-guide/notification-api-basics.md

 ### Using REST Services

-Use the REST API to subscribe to an application with the `./BlogPostingsSubscription_PUT_ById.sh` script.
+Use the REST API to subscribe to an application with the `BlogPostings_PUT_Subscribe_ToSites.sh` script.
 This script subscribes to notifications for blog postings on a site.

 ```bash
 curl \